Juan Camilo Mejía

 Juan Camilo Mejía Orozco (born August 30, 1981) is former a Colombian professional soccer player.

 Mejia most recently played with Once Municipal of Primera División de Fútbol Profesional in El Salvador.

 Club career

-He began playing professionally for Atlético Bucaramanga in his native country, and has also played for Colombian under-23 national side in the Preolimpicos of Chile and also has a champion's medal next to his name.
+He began playing professionally for Atlético Bucaramanga in his native country, and has also played for Colombian under-23 national side in the Preolímpicos of Chile and also has a champion's medal next to his name.